MZanggl/ioc-node/README.md

 ## Faking Automatic Injection

-In the above case, you can still use `ioc.fake` to provide a fake database.
+In the above case, you can still use `ioc.fake` to provide a fake database or a fake userService.

 Alternatively you can just new up an instance of the class manually.